amosgyamfi/copySwiftUI/README.md

-# SwiftUI Screen Library
+# SwiftUI: iOS UI Library
-Welcome to the SwiftUI Screen Library - iOS screen layouts, single app screen UIs, iOS UIKits and data visualizations for your iOS next project.
+Welcome to the iOS UI Library - iOS screen layouts, single app screen UIs, iOS UIKits and data visualizations for your iOS next project.
 Browse through, find what fits best for you.
 Download the xCode project, (CMD + C) and (CMD + V) directly to your xCode project.
 You may consider sponsoring to create 1 SwiftUI screen per day in the whole of 2021.

 <h1>Screens</h1>